What is customer status?

 Lead → Active

-When you accept a proposal and start service:- Customer has a proposal (status: Lead)
+When you accept a quote and start service:- Customer has a quote (status: Lead)

-- You accept the proposal, converting it to an active job and scheduling the first appointment
+- You accept the quote, converting it to an active job and scheduling the first appointment

 - Status automatically changes to Active